 By Car –

-Mystic Beach is an hour and a half from Victoria, located just past Jordan River, about halfway between Sooke and Port Renfrew, in the Juan de Fuca Provincial Park.
+An hour and a half from Victoria, Mystic Beach is just past Jordan River, about halfway between Sooke and Port Renfrew, in the Juan de Fuca Provincial Park.
 The two parking lots offer easy access.
 China Beach trailhead is located at the eastern end of the lower parking lot.
 In the upper parking lot, you will find the Mystic Beach trail access.
 Outhouses are located lower parking lot and at the beach.

 Take a Bus –